ArnolFokam/reinforcement-learning-lab/docs/books/Sutton2014/Chapter 2 - Multi-Armed Bandits.md

 - In reinforcement learning, we do what was described in the previous point because we do not know what actions to take to acheive our goal.

 ## n-Armed Bandit Problem
-- This is  a learning problem where we can perfrom **n actions** $a = 1, 2, \cdots, n$ with the aim of maximizing an total expected gain $A_t$ over a period of time and **each action has an expected gain (if selected)**  $Q_t(a)$ that must be learned by our agent through exploration.
+- This is  a learning problem defined by the ability to perform **n actions** $a = 1, 2, \cdots, n$ with the aim of maximizing a total expected gain $A_t$ and **each action has an expected gain (if selected)**  $Q_t(a)$ that must be learned by our agent through exploration.

 $$
 A_t=\underset{a}{\arg \max } Q_t(a)
 $$

 - One way to solve this problem is to greedily choose the action that has the maximum expected gain (greedy).
-- However, a problem to this approach arises at the begining of the process when we have no initial knowledge of how any actions influences our gains.
-Therefore, we will inevitably rely always rely on random guesses at the begining.
-Also, selecting the best action might not necessarily lead to the most optimal solution in a long run.
+- However, one problem of this approach is that we have no initial knowledge of how any actions influences our gains.
+Therefore, we will inevitably always rely on random guesses which might not necessarily lead to the most optimal solution in a long run.
 - Another popular method is to continue being greedy while ocasionally sampling other actions from our set with a probability $\epsilon$.
 Such methods are called $\epsilon$-greedy methods.